phuyals2/ECE2524_P3/README.md

 The program will no longer be required to be invoked with additional command-line arguments as mentioned before.
 Instead, I have implemented a menu based system in order to make it easier for the user to interface with the program.
-I felt the original implementation could be difficult to understand for a novice user, so I changed to be more interactive.
+I felt the original implementation could be difficult to understand for a novice user, so I changed it to be more interactive.

 ## Description